 The most common racer pigeon breed is the Racing Homer.
-The Importance of homing pigeons in the centuries before electronic communications such as telephone and telegraph are seldom recognized.
+In addition the Importance of homing pigeons in the centuries before electronic communications such as telephone and telegraph are seldom recognized.
 Homer Racer Pigeons play an import role in World War I and World War II as well.
-Racing homers were bred from a number of other breeds which were selected for their endurance, speed and homing abilities.
+Moreover Racing homers were bred from a number of other breeds which were selected for their endurance, speed and homing abilities.
 On average a good homer pigeon can fly 600 miles in one day.

 Most Expensive Racer Pigeon

 The most expensive birds in the history are the Pigeons from Belgium.
 New Kim, a two year old racing female pigeon is also from Belgium.
 New Kim was auctioned for a record of $1.8 million.
 Former most expensive pigeon in the world, Armando male pigeon was sold to a Chinese buyer for $1.48m few years back in 2019.
 The bidders for both of the most expensive pigeons were from China.

 One loft pigeon races are a type of race in which pigeons compete against each other.
 These pigeons are trained under the same loft, same diet and environment.
 Moreover it is best for testing the birds rather than the trainers.
 Its the fairest method of proving which bloodline or breeder is the best.